 Use of Other Contracts

 Schools participating in AIS may book Directory-approved programs that are not supported by AIS grants, in which case any contract may be used.
 If an artist’s contract is used, all aspects of the program will be handled exclusively by the school and artist.
-As a service to schools participating in AIS, the United Arts Council contract template may be used, in which case the contract and program will adhere to all AIS procedures and be submitted to United Arts with full amount of the funds by the published deadline.
+As a service to schools participating in AIS, a United Arts Council contract template may be used, in which case the contract and program will adhere to all AIS procedures and be submitted to United Arts with full amount of the funds by the published deadline.

 As local community groups and municipalities utilize the Directory to book programs, these organizations (like the Johnston County Arts Council) use their own contracting and payment procedures and may follow guidelines different from those set forth by the United Arts Council.